Tennis Drills

 Overhead Smash from Lob

 Feeder lobs balls to the player at the service line.
 Player turns sideways, tracks the ball over the shoulder, and finishes with an overhead smash into a target.
-15 reps.
-The overhead is the punishment shot against a defensive lob; missing overheads turns a winnable point into a momentum swing.
+Missing overheads turns a winnable point into a momentum swing.

 Drop Volley Touch

 Feeder hits a hard pass; player absorbs the pace with a relaxed grip and drops the volley into the service box short.
-12 reps.
-The drop volley is the finishing touch shot against a baseliner who hangs back behind the baseline.
 A 14U-and-up drill because younger players usually lack the grip control to absorb pace consistently.

 Doubles Poach Drill

 Four players in a doubles formation.
-Server's partner at net poaches the return on a designated signal, finishing the volley into the opposite team's gap.
+The server's partner at net poaches the return on a designated signal, finishing the volley into the opposite team's gap.
 Run from both deuce and ad sides.
-The poach is the fundamental offensive pattern in doubles; teams that drill the timing of the poach win more service games than teams that play passive net positions.
+Teams that drill the timing of the poach win more service games than teams that play passive net positions.

 Volley-to-Volley Rally

-Two players stand at the service line, ten feet apart across the net.
-Volley back and forth using compact punches.
-Target 15 consecutive volleys.
-Builds reactive volley speed and the soft hands needed for net play.
+Two players stand at the service line, ten feet apart across the net, and volley back and forth using compact punches.
 Run as a warm-up at the start of every doubles practice.

 Half Volley Pickup

 Feeder hand-feeds balls that land at the player's feet just inside the service line.
 Player half-volleys (picks the ball up on the short hop) and lifts it deep into the court.
-Twelve reps.
-The half volley is the recovery shot when an approach shot lands shorter than expected or an opponent hits a low return at the feet.
-Drilling it stops what would be an unforced error from costing a point.
+The recovery shot when an approach lands short or an opponent hits a low return at the feet.

 Movement and Footwork Drills